Coronavirus: Black Starlets to resume training ahead of qualifiers

 Sports News of Monday, 27 July 2020

-The President Nana Akufo-Addo in his State of the Nation address on measures to curb the spread of the coronavirus pandemic eased restrictions on football activities by giving the green light for three of the junior national teams both male and female, Black Starlets U-17, Black Princesses U-20 and the Black Maidens U-17 to resume training for their respective competitions.
+President Nana Addo Dankwa Akufo-Addo in his State of the Nation address on measures to curb the spread of the Coronavirus eased restrictions on football activities by giving the green light for three of the junior national teams both male and female, Black Starlets U-17, Black Princesses U-20 and the Black Maidens U-17 to resume training for their respective competitions.

 "Our female Under-20 and Under-17 national football teams have been given the clearance to go into their respective training camps to begin preparations towards their FIFA and CAF-sanctioned international matches, which begin in September".